krishnakumarkp/lamp-docker/README.md

 mysql -u root -p
 ```

-To run these containers using docker docker-compose:
+To run these containers using docker-compose:

 ```
 docker-compose up -d